The PayScale Index measures the change in pay of employed workers over time.

 PayScale hosts the largest ongoing compensation survey in the world.
 In exchange for a report detailing how their compensation compares to others in the market, individuals are asked to submit detailed, anonymous information about their jobs and workplaces.
 There are no offers, payments or other incentives made to individuals to encourage them to fill out a personal profile.
 Once data is submitted to PayScale it is reviewed using advanced, patent-pending algorithms to determine if the information is accurate and eligible for analysis.

 Employers can use The PayScale Index to understand how trends in average wages are changing nationally and by metropolitan area.
 This information can be used to guide changes in mid-points of salary structures and grades, as well as give general guidance for pay adjustments for newly hired employees and raises for fully-qualified employees.

-While The PayScale Index is useful for understanding broad market forces, for market pricing of a specific job or employee, we recommend employers use PayScale's Job Market Pricing and Compensation Solutions for Employers.
+While The PayScale Index is useful for understanding broad market forces, for creating a market-based compensation structure for a specific workforce, we recommend companies use PayScale's Cloud Compensation Software.

 Employees can use The PayScale Index to understand how the average market price (expected wages) for the services of broad categories of employees is changing.
 It provides an accurate measure of "typical" market price increases for fully qualified workers doing the same job in the same way for the same employer, as it is directly measuring the price of labor in the market.

 Changes in individual responsibilities and competence over time often have a greater impact on pay than broad market changes.
 To get a more precise salary range for your exact position or job offer, complete the PayScale Survey and receive a free personalized salary report.